emmamglass/reconstructor/docs/installation.md

 computer/processor speed.
 These are runtimes for Reconstructor on a 2020 MacBook Pro with a 1.4 GHz Quad-Core Intel Core i5 processor.

+> [!NOTE]
-MAC USERS MAY BE ASKED FOR TERMINAL TO HAVE ACCESS TO DOWNLOADS, CAMERA, LOCATION, ETC. Please allow terminal to have access to all locations on your computer.
-Reconstructor will NOT gather data from your camera, location, or other sensitive information.
-Reconstructor is simply searching for the file titled glpk_interface.py on your local machine (installed when COBRA module is installed) and replacing it with a newer, functional version.
+> MAC USERS MAY BE ASKED FOR TERMINAL TO HAVE ACCESS TO DOWNLOADS, CAMERA,
+> LOCATION, ETC. Please allow terminal to have access to all locations on your
+> computer.
+Reconstructor will NOT gather data from your camera, location, or
+> other sensitive information.
+Reconstructor is simply searching for the file
+> titled glpk_interface.py on your local machine (installed when COBRA module is
+> installed) and replacing it with a newer, functional version.

 Use the command below to test reconstructor to ensure correct installation:

+> [!CAUTION]
-*YOU MUST RUN THE TEST SUITE BEFORE PROCEEDING TO USE RECONSTRUCTOR
+> YOU MUST RUN THE TEST SUITE BEFORE PROCEEDING TO USE RECONSTRUCTOR